 A Conversation in the Midst of Conflict

-The 30 minute conversations were recorded and are available to view on YouTube.
+The 30-minute conversations were recorded and are available to view on YouTube.
 The first conversation focused on how our very different backgrounds have shaped the way we approach these matters.
 In the second conversation we took up questions about Biblical teachings submitted to us by the some 200 people participating in this series.
-(Click on the highlighted segments in this paragraph to see them.)
+(Click the highlighted segments in this paragraph to see them.)

 It is too early to discern the outcomes of this traumatic General Conference, in which people who had prayed and worshipped together ended up deeply hurting one another, subjecting Christ’s Body once again to the trauma of our alienations.
 Some major structural changes will probably result in order to enable people nurtured in the Methodist tradition to work on common projects and respect very different approaches to the status and role of sexual minorities in the church and society.